SNatchaya/Deep-Learning-Algorithm-for-Processing-of-Electroencephalogram-not-done-/README.md

 - Reason 2 : To study the characteristic of EEG signal.
 - Reason 3 : To study image pre-processing and feature extraction techniques.
 - Reason 4 : To develop a binary classification algorithm using EEG signals.

 ![image](https://user-images.githubusercontent.com/67508571/110521047-dcab4000-8141-11eb-8e59-283960ee8464.png)

+(Use instruments spectrogram in deep learning path becaues Image-processing not done)